Healthy Homes Assessment Taradale

 Draught Stopping Taradale

-If you are able to feel external air getting in, or see the air is clear from a crack or a gap that is, it is likely to be a gap or hole which needs sealing in the way you can.
-Large cracks and gaps should be sealed permanently.
-Any gaps greater than 3mm that allow air to enter or exit of the home require to be sealed.
-For example, if an open fireplace is not in use, it could cause draughts, and should be blocked from.
-Property managers and landlords are accountable for making sure that these draughts are stopped as much as possible.
+If you can feel external air getting in, or see the sound of a clear draught emanating from a gap or hole or crack, then it’s probably a gap or hole that requirements sealing in somehow.
+Large cracks and gaps should be stopped permanently.
+Cracks that are greater than 3mm and let air in or out of the house require the sealing.
+For example, if an open fireplace is not in use, it can create draughts.
+This should be sealed off.
+Property managers and landlords are accountable for ensuring that these draughts are stopped whenever imaginable.

-You don’t need to block off gaps or holes in the construction.
-For instance, small gaps around doors and windows could be necessary to allow for movement within the structure as the home warms and cools in order to let them be closed and opened rather than sticking.
-We will examine the windows and doors in our Healthy Homes assessment of your rental property.
+There is no require to block up intentional gaps or holes that are part of the building.
+For example, tiny gaps around doors and windows could be necessary to allow for movement of the structure as the household is heated and cools so that they are able to be opened and closed rather than securing.
+We will test every window and door in an Healthy Homes assessment of your rental property.

 draught stopping building inspections